Last article update: October 2nd, 2021 (11:35 pm)

 Features of the boat

-Being a rather large SIB, there are a lot of things to talk about.
+Being a rather large and feature packed SIB, there are a lot of things to talk about.
+Let’s start with a summary of the pros and cons of the Excursion.

 Let’s begin by considering the level of comfort that the Intex Excursion 5 offers.

-As the name suggests, the official capacity of the boat is 5 people, or 1000 lbs.
+As the name suggests, the official capacity of the boat is 5 people, or 1320 lbs.
 I would say that there is ample room to comfortably accommodate four adults.
+It measures 12 feet in length and 5.5 feet in width, so it is huge.
+If this size seems too big for you but you like the features of the boat, Intex makes a smaller version called Excursion 4.

 There are two inflatable seats that are located on both ends of the boat, equipped with backrests for comfortable sitting.
 The seats feel cozy, especially when you consider that you are in an inflatable boat.
 This is a convenient feature for anybody planning to spend a long time in the water.